imagineLife/human-effort/react-thoughts/ComponentMaster.md

 - [ ] Javascript logic is extracted when possible
   - [ ] a function that consumes props or state and outputs ui-consumable content can be extracted && tested as a stand-alone function

+As component complexity grows, 60, 40, 30 or 20 lines of javascript can be exctrated into a testable function, increasing the trust we can have in our code and it's execution.

 ### Styles are scoped

 - [ ] A Component has a 'root' class corresponding with itself